HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **PCB**
 Protocol Control Block
 Module responsible for handling communication based on a protocol.
 The protocol can be TCP or UDP.

+**PHY**
+PHYsical
+An abbreviation for the physical layer of the OSI model and refers to the circuitry required to implement physical layer functions.

 **TCP**
 Transmission Control Protocol